A problem in non-linear Diophantine approximation: Proof of Theorems 1a 1b

-We next consider the case when the angle between the line segments $R_{a_1, b_1}(c_1)$ and $R_{a_2, b_2}(c_2)$ is small, but not too small.
+We next consider the case when the angle between the line segments $R_{a_1, b_1}(c_1)$ and $R_{a_2, b_2}(c_2)$ is of intermediate size.
 In this case the intersection $\ell_{a_1,b_1}(c_1) \cap \ell_{a_2,b_2}(c_2) \cap B$ may be quite large and contribute more than its fair share to the volume sum we are calculating.
 However, we show that the number of pairs $(a_1, b_1)$ and $(a_2, b_2)$ satisfying both this property is sufficiently small.
-To be precise, we now assume that
+We will require to partition the medium angle cases.
+To be precise, for any $Q\geq 0$ define the partial sums